t-koshi/snack/README.md

 **Objective:** Functioning rails project with front-end Authentication

-### Phase 2: Message Model, API, and components (2 days)
+### Phase 2: Channel Model, API, and components (1 days)

-**Objective:** Message model/controller (create, show, update, destroy) through the API
+**Objective:** Channel model/controller (create, show, update, destroy) through the API

-### Phase 3: Channel Model, API, and components (1 days)
+### Phase 3: Message Model, API, and components (2 days)

-**Objective:** Channels can be created, destroyed, and have channel messages shown through the API
+**Objective:** Messages can be created, destroyed, and have channel messages shown through the API.
+Implement live-chat using websockets.

 ### Phase 4:  Direct Message (2 day)

 **Objective:** Direct message channels can be created, destroyed, and have channel messages shown through the API.
-Implement live-chat.

 ### Phase 5: Teams or multi-person DM(1 day)